FORGE: Force-Guided Exploration for Robust Contact-Rich Manipulation under Uncertainty: FORGE: Robust Search under Uncertainty

-\textbf{Controller Randomization}: The controller has a large impact on what force will be experienced.
-This work uses impedance-control where applied forces are computed as: First, the policy outputs a relative-pose, $a_t$, which is applied to the fixed part's pose to get an absolute target pose, $p^{targ}_t$.
+\textbf{Controller Randomization}: The controller has a large impact on contact forces.
+This work uses impedance-control where applied forces are computed as: First, the policy outputs a relative pose, $a_t$, which is applied to the fixed part's pose to get an absolute target pose, $p^{targ}_t$.
 This pose is clipped by an action scale, $\lambda$, to ensure that the target is not too far from the EE's current pose.
-As in previous work, we use critically damped gains to ensure stable controllers: $k_d = 2\sqrt{k_p}$ \cite{beltran2020variable, oren2021iros, zhang2023efficient}.
+As in previous work, we use critically damped gains to ensure stable controllers: $k_d = 2\sqrt{k_p}$ \cite{beltran2020variable, zhang2023efficient, oren2021iros}.
 The controller thus depends on two parameters which govern how much force can be commanded: $\lambda \times k_p$.
 We randomize both quantities so that the range of maximum commandable forces is in $[6.4, 20.0]N$.
 Note that the control parameters are not included in the observations, so the policy must adjust its behavior based on force measurements.
 This reduces the policy's dependence on a particular controller implementation.

 Controller tuning \cite{tang2023industreal} or optimization \cite{zhang2023efficient} is a costly and often complex procedure.
-Randomization has the additional benefit that the policy is robust to a range of control parameters, greatly simplifying deployment.
+Randomization \cite{peng_sim--real_2018} has the additional benefit that the policy is robust to a range of control parameters, greatly simplifying deployment.

-\textbf{Part Friction Randomization}: As parts slide against each other, the material friction determines how much lateral force the sensor will experience.
-To ensure policies can work across a range of materials, we randomize part friction.
+\textbf{Part Randomization}: As parts slide against each other, material friction will affect lateral forces.
+To ensure policies can work across a range of materials, we randomize part mass and friction \cite{peng_sim--real_2018, apolinarska2021con, hebecker2021aim}.

-\textbf{Robot Dynamics Randomization}: Due to phenomena such as joint friction, the applied force may be smaller than the commanded force.
+\textbf{Robot Dynamics Randomization}: Due to phenomena such as joint friction \cite{peng_sim--real_2018, petrea2021frankaforce}, the applied force may be smaller than the commanded force.
 We implement a simple way to account for this: inducing a randomized \emph{dead-zone} in simulation.
 Each episode, a dead-zone is selected for each dimension, $F^{DZ}_i$, where commanded forces below this value are clamped to zero: $|F^{applied}_i| = \max(0, |F^{targ}_i| - F^{DZ}_i)$.
 This enables the policy to increase its target which can help apply more force when needed or reduce steady-state error.

 These randomizations lead to a policy that is robust to a wide range of dynamics parameters.
 Combined with the force threshold, the policy can modulate its actions to achieve safe interaction.
 For example, with higher gains, the policy will output smaller actions to limit the contact force.